formal-methods-mpi/Workshop.jl/docs/src/5_additional/extensive-foundations.md

 dot_product = vector1' * vector2
 ```

-Mathematically, this is the same as the dot product!
+Arithmetically, this is the same as the dot product!

 Another important concept before we move on is the concept of sequences in Julia.